Jim Bush

 James Stanley Bush (September 15, 1926 – July 10, 2017) was a National Track and Field Hall of Fame track and field coach.
 He was known primarily for his coaching tenure at the University of California, Los Angeles from 1964 to 1984.
 During that time, his teams won five NCAA Men's Outdoor Track and Field Championships (1966, 1971, 1972, 1973, 1978 (tied with UTEP) and he coached 30 Olympians.

-Born in Cleveland, Ohio, he grew up in Bakersfield, California, a 1947 graduate of Kern County Union High School.
-He went to Bakersfield College for a year, then on to the University of California, where he ran the 440 and high hurdles, graduating in 1951.
+Born in Cleveland, Ohio, he grew up in Bakersfield, California, a 1943 graduate of Kern County Union High School, he volunteered to serve in the Navy and was a Navy Aviator in South East Asia.
+After the War he went to Bakersfield College for two years, then on to the University of California, where he ran the 440 and high hurdles, graduating in 1951.
 Bush coached over a span of 43 years.
 He began at Berkeley High School in 1952 right out of college down the street.
 After a year, he was hired at Fullerton Union High School where he coached until 1959, when he moved down the street and up the ladder to Fullerton College where he turned the program from worst to first in its conference.
 His second year, his team won the Southern California and State title.
 In 1962, he was hired at Occidental College where he beat UCLA three years in a row.
 When UCLA's legendary coach Ducky Drake retired, Bush was recruited to be his replacement.
 In addition to the collegiate athletes, he worked with other individual athletes after leaving UCLA.
 He also was a speed advisor to Los Angeles professional teams including the Dodgers, Kings, Lakers and Raiders.
 His work with Raiders and their star Marcus Allen earned him a Super Bowl ring.
-He also has a World Series ring with the LA Dodgers baseball team and an NBA championship ring with the LA Lakers basketball team.
-He narrowly missed a National Hockey League ring with the LA Kings when they placed second place.
+He also has a World Series ring with the Dodgers baseball team and an NBA championship ring with the Lakers basketball team.
+He narrowly missed a National Hockey League ring with the Kings when they placed second place.
 In 1991, he returned to collegiate coaching at crosstown rival University of Southern California until he retired in 1994.